ChristianArredondo/space-race/Notes.md

 * create new interface for app/users repository
 * create new class implementation of ISpaceRaceRepository
 * make service available by use of `services.AddScoped()` within `Startup`

+## 73. Creating the Users Controller

+* create and implement new UsersController
+* add temporary ReferenceLoopError ignore